 1. Set the Right Messaging for Your Brand

 Simply put, your brand’s messaging will help define who you as a brand are.
 It’s your style of communication, it’s how your clientele will come to know you and so much more.
-We aren’t talking your brand’s slogan here.
+We aren’t talking about your brand’s slogan here.
 Successful brand messaging will tell your readers who you are and what kind of personality your brand represents.

 2. Keep Content Writing Simplified

-Keep your content short, sweet and to the point!
+Keep your content short, sweet, and to the point!
 Now, that doesn’t mean you have to limit your content to 500 words.
 However, you want to keep your content concise.
 If you can get your message across in 3-5 sentences, then don’t spend 6 paragraphs explaining it.
 Doing this will keep your content easily digestible for readers who are notorious for having short attention spans.

 3. Provide Answers

 Visitors come to you in search of answers—make sure you are providing them!
 The point of good content is to provide information to your target audience.
 So, make sure you are doing just that.

 Breaking up paragraphs with headers, lists, and bullet points helps to make your content easy to navigate and scan through.
 Using these helps to eliminate those intimidating walls of text, which should be avoided at all costs.

 5. Write to Humans and Not to Spiders